 Section 3 provides details about the structure and content of the NHM in the KVN format.

-Section 4 provides details about the structure and content of the NHM in the XML format.
+Section 4 provides details about the syntax used in the NHM in the KVN format.

-Section 5 provides details about the syntax used in the NHM in the KVN format.
+Section 5 provides details about the structure and content of the NHM in the XML format.

 Section 6 provides details about the syntax used in the NHM in the XML format.

 Annex A contains an Implementation Conformance Statement (ICS) pro forma that may be used by implementers to compactly describe their implementations.